Workplace Guidelines

 Solicitation

 Employees should be able to work in an environment that is free from unnecessary annoyances and interference with their work.
-In order to protect our employees and visitors, solicitation by employees is strictly prohibited while either the employee being solicited or the employee doing the soliciting is on "working time."
-"Working time" is defined as time during which an employee is not on a meal or other break, or on the premises immediately before or after his or her shift.
+In order to protect our employees and visitors, solicitation by employees is strictly prohibited while either the employee being solicited or the employee doing the soliciting is on “working time.”
+“Working time” is defined as time during which an employee is not on a meal or other break or on the premises immediately before or after his or her shift.

 Employees are also prohibited from distributing written materials, handbills, or any other type of literature on working time and, at all times, in “working areas,” which includes all office areas.
 “Working areas” do not include break rooms, parking lots, or common areas shared by employees during nonworking time.